ciamara/AKO_LABS_2/README.md

 -> included checking if variable exists, if exists stop program and dont overwrite
 -> also included verification in .c after creating to check if variable has been set correctly
 -> arguments are passed and used as utf-16

+## LAB4
+### .asm subprogram for approximating an integral using simpson's rule
+-> f is a subprogram for calculating the value of f(x)
+-> simpson approximates the integral in a loop while using the f function for calculating f(x)
+-> all necessary calculations are performed on the FPU to correctly preserve float value and precision